pangiole/dockerized-cloudera/README.md

-# Dockerized Cloudera
+# Dockerized Cloudera Hadoop
 This project gives you an easy way to build and start a fully functional Cloudera Hadoop cluster of Docker containers on your local machine.

 > WARN
-> This project is meant to facilitate software development and testing.
-It is **not** meant for production.
+> This project is meant to facilitate software development and testing of BigData application.

-It provides you with:
+>
+> It is **not** meant for production use!

+The Docker images built with this project will provide you with:

 - Linux CentOS 6.10
 - MIT Kerberos 5-1.10.3